monosabbath/wordlist-generation-public/README.md

 # Wordlist‑Constrained Generation Server

 FastAPI server for vocabulary‑constrained text generation using Hugging Face Transformers and lm‑format‑enforcer.
 It exposes an OpenAI‑compatible chat completions endpoint and a simple batch job system.
-The code is modular for readability and maintainability.

 ---